AriaAdibi/ImageProcessing/README.md

 # Image Processing

-Practicing many subjects in image processing.
+Practicing many subjects in digital image processing.
 A breif before and after pictorial results can be found in [Overview](https://github.com/AriaAdibi/ImageProcessing/tree/main/Overview) directory.

 ## Subjects
 - Image Sampling and Quantization